UVM Police Services

 "To develop and enhance the options of self defense, so that they may become viable considerations to the women who is attacked."

 —Larry Nadeau, Founder and Executive Director of R.A.D.
 Systems

-R.A.D.
-(Rape Aggression Defense), a self-defense course is being offered through UVM Police Services for all UVM women.
-It is a 12 hour course designed to empower women, teach valuable defense skills, physical confrontation skills, and how to take control for yourself.
-You will learn how to use your mind, your voice, your body, and your skills in this course.
+A free self-defense course is being offered through UVM Police Services for all UVM women.
+It is a 12-hour course designed to empower women, teach valuable defense skills, physical confrontation skills, and how to take control for yourself.
+You will learn how to use your mind, your voice and your body in this course.

-The first 3 hour class is lecture style to disseminate information regarding crime awareness and prevention.
-The next two 3 hour classes are focused on physical self defense techniques.
-The final class is a review of self defense techniques and simulation (optional) which consist of scenarios allowing the students to use their skills.
+The first 3-hour class is lecture style to disseminate information regarding crime awareness and prevention.
+The next two, 3-hour classes are focused on physical self-defense techniques.
+The final class is a review of the self-defense techniques and simulation (optional) which consist of scenarios allowing the students to use their skills.